gh0stwizard/x11mirror-client/README.md

 how RENDER extention was created.

 6. [All articles by Keith Packard][12] - you have to read some of them too.
-A lot of details was told on Usenix Conferences and probably you will not find a place in Internet which explains X11 extentions in a simple way.
+A lot of details were told on Usenix Conferences and probably you will not find a place in Internet which explains X11 extentions in a such simple way.

 7. [DAMAGE][9] - a document describes its API.